Weather Update (As of 7:15 a.m.)

 The factors determining how the final approved loan amount is calculated are:

 - Maximum Loan Amount – The maximum loan amount is the difference between the Project’s final qualifying Project Cost less the actual incentive received from SCE.
+The Maximum Loan Amount for any one service account cannot exceed the established loan amount limits set forth above.

 - Loan Amount Limits - The loan amount for any one service account cannot exceed the established loan term limits presented above.